gioZAK/easy_vape/README.md

 - Steps:
     1. In the Product Detail Page.
-    2. Click on the Delete Review Button.
+    2. Click on the Delete Button.
         - Only the owner of the review is able to see this button.

 - Outcome:
     - Pass.
 User is able to delete his own review.